How to Make a Wet Felted Gilet for a Child

-- Please abide by all the safety tips found in this article.
-Here you will find more advice on this method of felting.
+- Please abide by safety tips.
 There is no doubt that a palm sander used correctly can be used to good effect, and it certainly takes away some of the aches and pains associated with rolling wet wool to make felt.
 I used the palm sander to finish off the felting process here before I finally rinsed the garment in hot and then cold water.

 Almost Ready!
 The front